noirscape/SwitchGuideOLD/index.md

 ### Are there any risks to running homebrew

 Yes.
 Nintendo has increased the Telemetry on the Nintendo Switch compared to previous consoles and does ban if they detect you using homebrew.
 You can find more details on this and a comprehensive list [in the FAQ](faq.html#ban){: target="_blank" .a-table}.
-That said, Atmosphére, the CFW that will be installed if you use this guide includes the `creport` module.
+That said, Atmosphère, the CFW that will be installed if you use this guide includes the `creport` module.
 This module will store crash dumps to your SD card and does not report them to Nintendo.
 This means that you can safely use Homebrew.

 Users on firmware 1.0.0 should follow the [1.0.0 guide](1-0-0.html){: .a-table} as it contains important instructions.
 {: .info-box}